 If you do not have documented proficiency, you are required to take one credit (two terms) worth of any foreign language(s) offered at Carleton.
 Please note that FINS courses do not count toward this requirement.
 Language options at Carleton include:

 Yes.
 You may earn a concurrent CTESL as part of an Honours BA in ALDS, or as part of a Combined Honours BA in Linguistics and Discourse Studies, or as part of an Honours degree in another discipline.
 Students must complete four credits of required courses, including a practicum, and 1.0 in optional courses.
+You can find the CTESL requirements here.

 Independent studies are just like other courses except you are the only student, working closely with the instructor.
 The amount of work is similar to other third- and fourth-year 0.5-credit courses.
 Usually, the independent study results in a term paper.
 If you are interested in an independent study, talk to potential faculty supervisors, but see also (30).